Explore as a

 Professor Jonathan Boston

-His research interests include: climate change policy (both mitigation and adaptation); child poverty; governance (especially anticipatory governance); public management; tertiary education funding (especially research funding); and welfare state design.
+His research interests include: climate change policy (both mitigation and adaptation); the future of residential property insurance; child poverty; governance (especially anticipatory governance); public management; tertiary education funding (especially research funding); and welfare state design.

 Jonathan has served at various times as the Director of the Institute of Policy Studies and the Director of the Institute for Governance and Policy Studies at Victoria University of Wellington.
 In the early 2000’s he served as a member of the Tertiary Education Advisory Committee and helped design and implement the Performance-Based Research Fund in New Zealand’s tertiary education sector.
 During 2012-13 he co-chaired the Expert Advisory Group on Solutions to Child Poverty in New Zealand.